Papers

 Tearing Graphene Sheets From Adhesive Substrates Produces Tapered Nanoribbons: A Technical Analysis

-The paper "Tearing Graphene Sheets From Adhesive Substrates Produces Tapered Nanoribbons" addresses the mechanical behavior of graphene, a two-dimensional (2D) material of exceptional electronic and mechanical properties.
-This paper is an in-depth exploration into the fracture mechanics of graphene, specifically focusing on the tearing process to produce tapered nanoribbons.
+The paper titled "Tearing Graphene Sheets From Adhesive Substrates Produces Tapered Nanoribbons" addresses the mechanical behavior of graphene, a two-dimensional (2D) material of exceptional electronic and mechanical properties.
+This study is an in-depth exploration into the fracture mechanics of graphene, specifically focusing on the tearing process to produce tapered nanoribbons.
 Through a combination of experimental observations and atomistic ReaxFF molecular dynamics simulations, the authors offer insights into the formation process of these tapered structures.

 Key Findings and Methodology: